5803emma/milestone2-simongame/README.md

 ### User Stories

 - I played the actual Simon game and would like to try it out online.
-- The site seems simple and it looks quite like the Simon game.
+- The site should be simple and familiar.
-- There are no intrusive sounds playing when I visit the site initially.
+- I'd like to see clear and recognisable ways to interact with the site.
-- I can see the play button to start the game.
-I can see a strict option.
-I can see a score counter.
+- I'd like clear instructions on how to play.
-- If I want to know more I can see an information button on How to Play the game, below the game board.
+- There should be no intrusive sounds playing when I visit the site initially.
-- The game tones are not unpleasant and some of them are reminiscent of the original game.
+- The game tones should not be jarring or overly distracting.
-- I can turn strict mode off if I want to practice.
+- I'd like an option to practice patterns outside of strict mode.

 ### User Experience